-The primary purpose of a BN is to help shield people and equipment from the adverse effects of electromagnetic energy in the d.c. to low rf range.
-Typical energy sources of concern are lightning, and a.c. and d.c. power faults.
-Of generally lesser concern are quasi steady-state sources such as a.c. power harmonics, and "function sources" such as clock signals from digital equipment.
+The primary purpose of a BN is to help shield people and equipment from the adverse effects of electromagnetic energy in the DC to low RF range.
+Typical energy sources of concern are lightning, and AC and DC power faults.
+Of generally lesser concern are quasi steady-state sources such as AC power harmonics, and "function sources" such as clock signals from digital equipment.
 All of these sources will be referred to generically as "emitters".
 People and equipment that suffer adversely from the energy from the emitters will be referred to as "susceptors".
 The coupling between a particular emitter and a particular susceptor may be characterized by a transfer function.
 The purpose of a BN is to reduce the magnitude of the transfer function to an acceptable level.
-This may be achieved by appropriate design of the CBN, and the MBNs and IBNs attached to that CBN.
+This may be achieved by appropriate design of the CBN, and the mesh-BNs (MBNs) and IBNs attached to that CBN.
 Theoretical and quantitative aspects are discussed in Annex A. Practical aspects are discussed below.

 Other purposes of a BN are to function as a "return" conductor in some signalling applications, and as a path for power fault currents.
 The capability of the BN to handle large currents helps to rapidly de-energize faulted power circuits.
-Also the BN and its connection to earth is used in "ground return" signalling (see § 4.5).
+Also the BN, and its connection to earth, is used in "ground return" signalling (see clause 6.5).